LaurelineP/ztm_python-and-script-automations/README.md

 ### GSpread: Google Spread Sheet
 Package Automating all kind of google sheets operations from Python
 - create and/or activate a virtual environment
-- add the package "openpyxl" `pip install GSpread`
+- add the package "openpyxl" `pip install gspread`

 #### Google Spread Sheet x account x connection
 A cloud system providing excel like sheets